-Complex development and finance for public-private partnership transactions, for-profit, non-profit and governmental agencies are the focus of David Abromowitz's nationally recognized practice.
-A major focus of his practice is affordable housing and economic development, including Section 42 multifamily residential properties, active adult and assisted living communities, revitalized public housing and HOPE VI matters, HUD Section 236, Section 8 and FHA financings, community land trusts, and other multi-layered public and private financings.
-David is a Director and Co-Chair of the firm's Real Estate group.
+David Abromowitz is a real estate attorney who is nationally known for complex development and finance deals, in particular public-private partnership transactions.
+A major focus of his practice is affordable housing and economic development, including Section 42 multifamily residential properties, private redevelopment of public housing, recapitalization and sales of older HUD-assisted properties (HUD Section 236, Section 8), community land trusts, and other multi-layered public and private financings.
+David served several years on the firm's Executive Committee and as one of the firm's first Co-Chairs of its Real Estate group.

-- Represented a Massachusetts-based developer and manager of affordable housing on the successful sale of a multi-property portfolio in one of the largest affordability preservation transactions in the Commonwealth’s history.
+- Representation of a Massachusetts-based developer and manager of affordable housing on the successful sale of a multi-property portfolio in one of the largest affordability preservation transactions in the Commonwealth’s history.

 - $160 Million securitized refinancing of 1,283 unit apartment complex involving subordination of three public loans and ground lease negotiations to meet rating agency requirements.